The GRO Index is a national schedule of births, marriages, and deaths that began on 1st July 1837 when Civil Registration came into force.

 Read my in-depth review to find out more about its features, advantages and disadvantages.

-Once you have found the correct birthmarriage or death registration it is possible to order certificates online from the General Register Office.
+Once you have found the correct birth, marriage or death registration it is possible to order certificates online from the General Register Office.

-The current price per certificate using the standard service is £11.00.
-If you wish to use the Priority Service the current price is £35.00.
-You can obtain a PDF version of a birth certificate (1837-1918) or death certificate (1837-1957) for £7.00.
+The current price per certificate using the standard service is £12.50.
+You can obtain a PDF version of a birth certificate (1837-1918) or death certificate (1837-1957) for £8.00.
+For £3.00, it is now possible to obtain a digital image of any birth 1837-1922 or death 1837-1957, which you can download instantly.

 Please view my guides to discover what information is contained on birth certificates, marriage certificates, or death certificates.